Invisible Deck by Charlie Miller and U. F. Grant

 BigBlindMedia says...

-Cavan enjoys the unpredictability of mentalism and mentions his fondness for the invisible deck, though he hasn't performed it in a while.
+Cavan enjoys the unpredictability of mentalism and highlights the value of the invisible deck, though he admits he hasn't performed it in a while, emphasizing that performing is essential to magic.

 magicorthodoxy says...

-Total Recall is a deceptive alternative to the invisible deck routine, utilizing a subtle gimmick within a standard deck for a more elegant effect.
+Total Recall is a deceptive alternative to the invisible deck routine, utilizing a subtle gimmick within a standard deck for a seemingly impossible feat, though it requires specific setup after each performance.

 magic-tv says...

-Craig recommends the Invisible Deck for its versatility and possibilities, highlighting its strength in mentalism routines.
+Craig recommends the Invisible Deck for its versatility and possibilities, especially in kids' magic shows, and suggests using hand cream for smoother card handling to improve reveals.

 MurphysMagicSupplies says...